stayingcozy/stripe-server/README.md

 # Stripe Server
 Rest API for your app to utilize Stripe for processing payments.
-This is a the tool helps monetize your app.
+This tool helps monetize your app.
 Does not include front end code.

 *Includes*